tkem/cachetools/docs/index.rst

 :attr:`maxsize` and :attr:`currsize` to retrieve the maximum and current size of the cache.

-:class:`Cache` also features a static method :meth:`getsizeof`, which returns the size of a given item and may be overridden by subclasses.
-The default implementation of :meth:`getsizeof` returns :const:`1` irrespective of its `value` argument.
-For convenience, all cache classes also accept an optional named constructor parameter `getsizeof`, that may specify a function of one argument used to retrieve the size of an item's value.
+:class:`Cache` also features a :meth:`getsizeof` method, which returns the size of a given item.
+The default implementation of :meth:`getsizeof` returns :const:`1` irrespective of its `value` argument, making the cache's size equal to the number of its items, or `len(cache)`.
+For convenience, all cache classes accept an optional named constructor parameter `getsizeof`, which may specify a function of one argument used to retrieve the size of an item's value.

 .. autoclass:: Cache
    :members: